fpotter/chompon-java/README.md

 # Chompon Client for Java

 This is a Java wrapper around [Chompon's API](http://www.chompon.com/apidoc).
-For now, just look at [ChomponClient.java](https://github.com/fpotter/chompon-java/blob/master/src/com/chompon/client/ChomponClient.java) see how it works.
+For now, just look at [ChomponClient.java](https://github.com/fpotter/chompon-java/blob/master/src/com/chompon/client/ChomponClient.java) to see how it works.

 ## Usage